 Ranking Criteria Point Value 1 Facility is under formal enforcement action by ADEM and is currently in significant non-compliance.
-The 50 project will bring the facility into compliance.
-(A copy of the enforcement order must be attached) 30 2 2 Project is a voluntary effort to resolve violations and will mitigate the issuance of a formal enforcement 40 action.
+The ction by ADEM and is currently in significant non-compliance.
+The project will bring the facility into compliance.
+(A copy of the enforcement order must be attached) 50 2 Project is a voluntary effort to resolve violations and will mitigate the issuance of a formal enforcement 40 action.
 40 3 The facility is currently in compliance with permit limits, but will fall out of compliance without the 25 proposed project.
 25